Tysonatk12/FP-Security-Scanner/readme/readme.txt

 ----------------------------------------------------------------------------------------------------------

-Hello!
  Here are the following directions for the project!

 Step 1: Open both codes